hda-technical/dancebooks/transcriptions/![183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 * Balancez aux coins – Set at the corners
 * Traversez – Cross over
 * Retraversez – Re-cross to places
-* La grande chaine - All eight chassez quite round, giving alternately right and left hands to partners, beginning with the right.
+* La grande chaîne - All eight chassez quite round, giving alternately right and left hands to partners, beginning with the right.
 * La main droite --- The right hand
 * La main gauche - The left hand
 * En avant quatre – The first and opposite couple advance and retire